 Get a little active

-There are several SUP rental services in the Destin area, but we had a great experience withΒ SUP Express.
+There are several SUP rental services in the Destin area, but we had an outstanding experience with SUP Express.
 They don’t have a brick-and-mortar location but instead will meet you wherever you’d like to paddle for the day and drop your boards off right at the water.
-They were incredibly helpful in making suggestions for paddle spots, and our day couldn’t have been more perfect.

 —